touhidurrr/UncivServer.xyz/README.md

 # UncivServer.xyz

-An Unciv Multiplayer server writter in Javascript.
+An Open Source,Unciv Multiplayer server written in Javascript.

 You can deploy it to Github Pages directly or from node by the command